Apple Valley High School (Minnesota)

 Apple Valley High School (AVHS) is a four-year public secondary high school in the U.S. city of Apple Valley, Minnesota.
 It is one of the five high schools serving Independent School District 196 (Rosemount-Apple Valley-Eagan School District).
-The school was completed in 1976 as the second high school added to the district.
+The school was completed in 1976 as the district's second high school.
 It competes in the South Suburban Conference of the Minnesota State High School League (MSHSL).

 Curriculum

-The school boasts numerous AP, Honors, and On-level classes.
-In addition, through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at local community colleges, state colleges and universities.
+The school has numerous AP, Honors, and On-level classes.
+In addition, through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students may take classes at local community colleges, state colleges, and universities.

 Awards

-Apple Valley High School received an award from the Blue Ribbon Schools Program, which is considered the highest accolade an American school can receive.
-It has also been selected as one of the "140 best high schools" in the United States, and has gained recognition from the National Endowment for the Arts, the Scholastic Coach and Athletic Journal, and the National Academy of Recording Arts and Science.
+Apple Valley High School received an award from the National Blue Ribbon Schools Program, which is considered the highest accolade a U.S. school can receive.
+It has also been selected as one of the "140 best high schools" in the U.S. and has gained recognition from the National Endowment for the Arts, the Scholastic Coach and Athletic Journal, and the National Academy of Recording Arts and Science.

 Athletics

 Apple Valley High School competes in the South Suburban Conference of the Minnesota State High School League (MSHSL).
-Since opening in 1976, the school has accumulated 68 state championships, the second most of any high school in Minnesota.
+It has won 68 state championships, the second-most of any high school in Minnesota.